2sang/markdown-notes/machinelearning/RL/RL1.md

 #### Rat Example

 So we got the concept that current state is enough to represent what happened before.
-BUT, current state does not necessarily mean it should be static, in other words, Agent can define the state as last 3 items in sequence, or complete sequence.
-If it decided to define the state to complete sequence, then it can contain history.
+However, current state does not necessarily mean it should be static.
+In other words, we can define the state as last 3 items in sequence, or complete sequence.
+If we decided to define the state to complete sequence, then the state can contain 'past' what we call history.
 It is our job to define state that is useful for inteligent agent system.

-#### Full observability: agent **directly** observes environment state, that is, Ot = St^a, St^e
+#### Full observability: agent **directly** observes environment state, that is, Ot = St^a = St^e

 #### Partial observability: